ChrisNeedham200/loadimpact-docs/jekyll/_v4/guides/how-to-optimize-your-computer-for-running-load-tests-locally.md

 ---
 layout: classic-docs
-title: How to optimize your computer for running load tests locally
+title: How to Optimize your Computer for Running Load Tests Locally
 description: How to increase the limit of running processes and decrease the time each socket is occupied by the OS
 categories: [guides]
 order: 5